rmed/infocards/docs/getting_started.rst

     from infocards import Archive

-    ar = Archive('myarchive.dat') # Be creative with your archive name! ar.create_archive() # Use this only if you are creating an archive from scratch
+    ar = Archive(CONNECTION_INFORMATION) # Be creative with your archive name! ar.create_archive() # Use this only if you are creating an archive from scratch

 Done, your archive is ready and awaiting its cards.
-Also note that the library is based around an SQLite database, so you can have as many different archive database files as you want.
+From version 0.2.0 and up, the library supports working with MySQL, PostgreSQL and SQLite databases.
+For details on the connection information for each database type, check :doc:`archive`.

 Inserting a new card
 --------------------